All Episodes

 Those are very good.

-Um I highly recommend it.
+So I highly recommend it.

-And like I don't know, like I said this on another podcast that I had, like even if you look at like fashion from before the uh economic crash in 2008, it was all about like being as flashy as possible, and then like after that, the hipster movement came in after everybody lost everything.
+Like even if you look at like fashion from before the economic crash in 2008, it was all about like being as flashy as possible.

 And when I look at a lot of the stuff that's coming out today, it's sort of alarming.

-And so um it's like basically the theme of all these popular shows that seem to be coming out is like take justice into your own hands.
+And so it's like basically the theme of all these popular shows that seem to be coming out is like take justice into your own hands.

-And he was a bad guy, don't get me wrong, but it's just bizarre how we're seeing this kind of reflected in our uh pop culture.
+And he was a bad guy, don't get me wrong, but it's just bizarre how we're seeing this kind of reflected in our pop culture.

-Yeah, it it's it almost lends the question, like you know, it because it's kind of ironic that uh all of that kind of comes out or you know, around the time where you know you can see it in maybe it's because watching that show, you know, makes you notice things that you wouldn't have noticed before watching it that's going on in real life.
+Yeah, it's it almost lends the question like, you know, because it's kind of ironic that all of that kind of comes out or, you know, around the time where, you know, you can see it.

-I've never seen the handmaids tell though.
+I've never seen the handmaid's tale, though.

-I I know it's good, man.
+I know it's a good difference.

 It's good.

-They you know, you really only have to watch the first season.
+You know, you really only have to watch the first season.

 The first season is the only one based on the book.

-Um, I feel that way about a lot of shows.
+I feel that way about a lot of shows.

-You know, a lot of people compare it.
+In terms of a lot of people compare it.

 I saw some people saying that.

-And yeah, so that's sort of an unfair comparison, but I see what they mean.
+Yeah, so that's sort of an unfair comparison, but I see what they mean.

-So basically the whole plot of Handmaid's Tale is all like a a remarkably small number of women are able to bear children, and as a result of this, a radical Christian militant group gains power and overthrows the United States government and creates a new nation.
+And as a result of this, a radical Christian militant group gains power and overthrows the United States government and creates a new nation.

-And as part of that nation, they they basically kidnap and um indoctrinate these women who are fertile, and they force them to have children with these men that they don't want to have children with, right?
+And they force them to have children with these men that they don't want to have children with.

-And in order to repo in order to keep the population active.
+In order to keep the population active.

 That's the whole plot.